Here are 5 tips for clean, fresh breath

 National Fresh Breath Day offers some great tips

-Unless your dentist has a reason to recommend more in-depth treatment, there a few very simple things that you can do on your own to maintain optimum oral health, in addition to fresh breath.
+Unless your dentist in Vaughan has a reason to recommend more in-depth treatment, there a few very simple things that you can do on your own to maintain optimum oral health, in addition to fresh breath.

 Replacing your toothbrush every three months